Are you a First-Year English student who would benefit from additional instruction in essay writing essentials?

 What do they cover?

-Labs cover five topics in five once-a-week modules.
-The topics differ each week: sentence structure, grammar and punctuation, paragraphs, thesis development, and integrating quotations.
+Labs cover five topics in five modules.
+The topics differ for each lab: Sentence Structure, Grammar, Paragraphs, Thesis Development, and Integrating quotations.

 How long are they?
 How many can I attend?

 Each module is one hour and 20 minutes.
 You may attend as few or as many unique modules as you like.
-The five modules will take place in two rotations, so if you miss the first session or you discover later in the term that you'd like writing guidance, there will be labs available to help.
+The five modules will take place in two rotations as well as on "Pop-Up Days", so if you miss the first session or you discover later in the term that you'd like writing guidance, there will be labs available to help.

 When do they start?

-The first rotation of five labs starts in Week Three of the Fall 2018 semester.
-The second rotation starts in mid-October.
+The first rotation of five labs starts in Week Three of the Fall 2019 semester.
+The second rotation starts in the end of October.